-The ball python (Python regius) is a good snake for a beginning snake owner.
+The ball python is a good snake for a beginning snake owner.
 Growing to a maximum size of 3 to 5 feet, ball pythons are not as large as many of the other constricting snakes that are kept as pets, are quite docile, and are easy to handle.

 Ball pythons are so named because when threatened they roll themselves into a tight ball, tucking their head inside their coils.

-Ball pythons are somewhat notorious for refusing to eat but many people believe that it is a much larger problem with wild caught specimens.
-In addition, wild caught snakes tend to be very stressed from capture and transport and often harbor a large parasite load.
+Wild caught snakes tend to be very stressed from capture and transport and often harbor a large parasite load.
 The downside to captive bred snakes is that they tend to be more expensive but they are readily available.

 Housing Ball Pythons

 Ball pythons are not terribly active snakes so a smaller enclosure is fine (use a 10- to 20-gallon tank for younger snakes and a 30-gallon tank for an adult).
 They are however adept escape artists so a securely fitted top is absolutely necessary.

 You have many options for substrate for your snake including shredded bark, newsprint, and Astroturf.
 Astroturf is probably the easiest because you can cut a few pieces to fit the cage and simply replace the dirty pieces as necessary (the soiled pieces can be soaked in a solution of one gallon of water with 2 tablespoons of bleach, rinsed well, dried and then used again).

 Provide sturdy branches and a dark hiding place for your snake (they like to feel securely enclosed so it should be just large enough to accommodate the snake).